notofonts/noto-docs/src/miniarticles/NotoSansCarian.md

 # Noto Sans Carian

-Noto Sans Carian is a sanserif design for texts in the historical Carian script.
+Noto Sans Carian is a sans serif design for texts in the historical Carian script.

-Noto Sans Carian has multiple weights, contains 54 glyphs, and supports 53 characters: Carian.
+Noto Sans Carian has multiple weights, contains 54 glyphs, and supports 53 characters from the Unicode block : Carian.

 ## Supported writing systems